Wilhelm Liebknecht: Later years and the Second International

+Liebknecht was a leading figure in the founding of the Second International in 1889.
+He co-chaired the founding congress in Paris with the French socialist Édouard Vaillant and was a dominant voice in its proceedings.
+He jealously guarded his role as the primary link between the German party and the international socialist movement.
 After the repeal of the Anti-Socialist Laws in 1890, the party was renamed the Social Democratic Party of Germany (SPD).
 Liebknecht moved to Berlin to become editor-in-chief of the party's central organ, Vorwärts.
 In the 1890s, his influence in the national party leadership began to decline, as a younger generation of leaders, including Bebel, Paul Singer, and Ignaz Auer, took on more direct control of the party's day-to-day administration.
+His control over Vorwärts was also progressively undermined by the party executive.

 Liebknecht was defeated at the 1891 Erfurt Congress over the new party program; his draft was replaced by a more radically worded version co-authored by Karl Kautsky.
 This outcome reflected a shift in German Marxism.
 Since the 1860s, Liebknecht had been regarded as the primary German disciple of Marx, but his Marxism was based more on personal acquaintance with Marx and Engels than on a deep study of their theoretical works.
 The new program was drafted by the younger, more studious generation of Marxists, including Kautsky and Eduard Bernstein.
 During the debates, Liebknecht pointed with pride to his theoretical independence from any single doctrine.
 In his speech endorsing the new program, he explained the need to remove Lassallean remnants and adopt a program that was "written in clear and universally understood language".
-His control over Vorwärts was also progressively undermined by the party executive.

-Nevertheless, he remained a respected figurehead and the "elder statesman" of the party.
+Nevertheless, Liebknecht remained a respected figurehead and the "elder statesman" of the party.
 He spent his later years continuing his work as a journalist and Reichstag deputy, and as a prominent speaker at party congresses and international gatherings.
 He remained a staunch defender of party precedent and orthodox Marxism against the rise of revisionism, spearheaded by Bernstein.
 In his last major speech, he condemned European imperialism and the growing threat of world war.
 Liebknecht died suddenly of a stroke in Charlottenburg, Berlin, on 7 August 1900.
 His funeral was a massive political demonstration, attended by an estimated fifty thousand people.